This website publishes administrative rules on their effective dates, as designated by the adopting state agencies, colleges, and

 used herein, is where the employer or the bureau of workers' compensation

 questions the validity of a claim for compensation or benefits.
-No claim shall
+No claim will

 be regarded as a contested or a disputed claim requiring a formal (public)